mzdk100/compo/README.md

 ## Features

-- **Concise Syntax**: Eliminates 99% of unnecessary boilerplate code, making it simple to use.
+- **Concise Syntax**: Ergonomic design, eliminates 99% of unnecessary boilerplate code, making it simple to use.
 - **Declarative Components**: Easily define components using the `#[component]` macro.
 - **Reactive Rendering**: Automatically re-renders child components when dependent variables change.
 - **Minimal Trait Dependencies**: No `Send`/`Sync` or `'static` constraints, and no cross-thread synchronization